Skip to content

 About EasyJam

 EasyJam is a practice toolkit for guitarists and pianists.
-It brings the utility tools you would otherwise scatter across five tabs — tuner, metronome, chord finder, scale explorer, circle of fifths — together with generative features (lick generation, AI-assisted phrases, play-along chord and backing tracks) inside one browser app, with no install and a generous free tier.
+The idea is simple: take the utilities you would otherwise scatter across five browser tabs — a tuner, a metronome, a chord finder, a scale finder, the circle of fifths — and put them in one fast app alongside the generative tools you reach for when you actually sit down to play: lick generation, AI-assisted phrases, and play-along chord and backing tracks.
+No install, no clutter, and a free tier that is genuinely useful on its own.

 What it is